-Common Data Set 2012-2013
+Common Data Set 2013-2014

-22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? х C22 If "yes," please complete the follo wing: C22 Early action closing date C22 Early action notification date C22 C22 C22 Is your early action plan a "restric ative" plan under w No hich you limit stud ents from applying to other early plan s?
+C22 Do you have a nonbinding early a notified of an admission decision notification date but do not have college? well in advance of f the regular Х C22 C22 If "yes," please complete the following: C22 Early action closing date C22 Early action notification date C22 C22 Is your early action plan a "restrice" Yes ctive" plan under v No which you limit stud ents from applying g to other early plan s?